-In this case nothing could be gained by the training, or putting her in situations that scared her.
+In that situation nothing would have been gained by the training, or putting her in situations that scared her.
 The kindest thing was what her dad would do – walk her close to home when the streets were quiet.
-If he did see someone approaching he would turn around and carry on.
+If he did see someone approaching, he would turn around and carry on.
 Sasha did much better, and was able to enjoy her outings.

 If you have had your dog since he was a puppy

 For those who’ve had their dogs from the beginning and whose past is no secret, or your incredibly helpful training has given him a new lease on life, reasons for this aggression can include:

 ♦ The walker (you, the dog walker or anyone else who takes him out) giving unintentional signals to be aggressive